willk0814/pathfinder/README.md

 * **Mazes**

-Each of the different maze patterns traces a pattern of cells that the algorithm can't include in their final path.
+Each of the different maze patterns traces a pattern of cells that the algorithm can't include in its final path.

 * **Weighted vs. UnWeighted Algorithms**